roboes/tools/technology/server/server-setup.md

 - `Backup level`: `Full (all files)`.
 - `Scheduled backup time` → `Simple schedule`: `Weekly (on Sundays)`.

+Also send encrypted backups to an offsite, versioned destination and test a restore regularly.
+A backup stored only on this server does not protect against disk loss or server compromise.

 ### Bootup and Shutdown

 `Webmin` → `System` → `Bootup and Shutdown`.

+> [!IMPORTANT]
+> Only disable these services on a web-only server.
+Keep Postfix and Dovecot enabled when the email server is used.

 ```sh
 # Disable services